-For each approved meal, breakfast, lunch, snack, and supper, daily dated menus are required to verify CACFP meal pattern compliance.
+Daily dated menus are required for each approved meal to verify CACFP meal pattern compliance.
 The original menu, noting any substitutions, must be retained.
 Keep the current active menu on a clipboard or in a folder.
 When completed, file the menu in the binder or envelope for the month.